Three Axis Microlight Hours

 I have been in love with aviation – especially helicopters – since I was about six years old.
 When I left school I wasn’t able to join the military for various reasons (one of which was they said I was too tall!)
 I didn’t have the money to finance training myself so I followed my other passion – radio.
 It was during my time working as a Studio Director at BBC Radio 5 live that I decided to look again at getting a pilot’s licence.

 In 2016 I signed up with Mainair flying school at Manchester Barton airfield to train for a NPPL (M) on the EV-97 Eurostar microlight.
-I had so much fun exploring the North of England and sharing the flying experience with friends and family and felt content that I could now call myself a pilot.
+After getting my licence I had so much fun exploring the North of England and sharing the flying experience with friends and family and felt content that I could now call myself a pilot.
 Then in the summer of 2019 I saw an advert for a new integrated commercial helicopter course starting at Leicester airfield.
-I was one of over 800 applicants and was amazed when Helicentre Aviation offered me one of the eight spaces.

 With the support of my wonderful wife Lizi, I accepted a place, handed in my resignation at the BBC and moved to Leicestershire in the space of a month!

-After gaining some experience flying in the Eurostar, I did a few hours of extra training to get checked out on the Ikarus C42.
+After gaining some experience flying in the Eurostar, I did a few hours of extra training to get signed off on the Ikarus C42.
 It has the same engine as the Eurostar but the cockpit is arranged a little differently.
 It’s a very comfortable touring aircraft.

 this is where it all started